vkhazin/elasticsearch-2d-courseware/content/chapter-02/IndexSettings.md

 # Index Settings #

+* Index can be created explicitly using index Api
 * Number of shards are defined when index is created
 * Number of shards cannot be changed after index has been created
 * Number of replicas can be updated on existing index: